How Much to Charge for House Cleaning?

 Now you have the hourly rate you’ll charge your client: $103 per hour.

 If your state requires you to charge sales tax, add that on top in the estimate.
 Thankfully, in Nevada (our example state) service-based businesses don’t need to charge sales tax.
+That means your cost guide can represent your cleaning rates as accurately as possible.

 TaxJar has a simple sales tax calculator that estimates your tax rate by street address.